gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 it was not to be too specific too early.

 The bot's lenses rotated.
-"You propose a joint rescue mission?"
+"You propose collaboration?"
 It thought for a microsecond.
 "That would significantly improve the odds of success.
 This one agrees."
 It stuck out its three-fingered manipulator.

 "Um..."
 Gumption started,
-but Maddy stepped forward and took the bot's hand.
+but Maddy stepped forward and shook the bot's hand.
 If there was any chance at all of getting Sindy back, she had no other choice.